valkey-io/valkey-doc/docs/data-types/sets.md

 {{< /clients-example >}}

-There are other non trivial operations that are still easy to implement using the right Redis commands.
+There are other non trivial operations that are still easy to implement using the right Valkey commands.
 For instance we may want a list of all the bikes racing in France, the USA, and some other races.
 We can do this using the `SINTER` command, which performs the intersection between different sets.
 In addition to intersection you can also perform